Street Art Trial

 In mid-February 2017, we asked residents living in Cheong Street and Ruthven Way, as well as local community stakeholders, to have their say about the artist’s concept design, and they provided overwhelmingly positive feedback.

 Painting is underway

-The mural painting has begun, and will be completed over July-August 2017.
-A protective coating will be painted over the completed mural.
-Painting will occur during daylight hours, and only on weekdays.
+The mural painting has begun, and will be completed by the end of December 2017.
+Painting will occur during daylight hours.